VediSys/API_Coinbase05_D1/README.md

 # API_Coinbase05_D1   *08092025
 Obtains mobile cryptocurrency quotes via Coinbase and indicates trend, both logically and visually.

-1) Download Pydroid and install.
+1) Download Pydroid and install associated files.
 2) Download all scripts into the same working directory as Pydroid.
 3) Run 'api_api_cb05_idx.py' in the Pydroid IDE.